 Example: A criminal organization forced local businesses on a particular street block to make weekly payments to them in exchange for "protection" from crimes against their business such as vandalism or robberies.
 The "protection" offered is really protection from members of their own organization who, if not paid, would commit crimes against these businesses and threaten their livelihoods.

 Depending on the actual crime involved the defenses will vary and are specific to any given crime.
 Some additional defenses that may be available are:

-Texas administers harsh penalties for racketeering charges and RICO violations.
+Texas Racketeering and RICO laws administer harsh penalties for violations.
 For any offense in which a person is engaging in organized criminal activity, the offense is classified as one charge higher than the most serious offense that was committed.
 For example, if the crime committed would at its most serious level be a "Class A" misdemeanor, it would be a state jail felony under this law due to the engagement in organized criminal activity.
 The only exception is that if the charge for the most serious offense would be a first degree felony, it will remain a first degree felony.

 If the defendant conspired to commit a crime with a criminal organization, the charge will remain the same as the most serious charge offered for the crime the defendant conspired to commit.

 Example: As above, if Bob conspired to commit a burglary of a home, but never actually committed the burglary, the charge would be a second degree felony.
 Since the crime normally carries a charge of second degree felony if committed outside the context of a criminal organization, when placed in the context of a criminal organization, merely conspiring to commit this crime will carry the same charge.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.